Philadelphia Union: Training facility

 The Philadelphia Union training fields are right outside Subaru Park; Chester, Pennsylvania.
 The training complex features 2 grass fields that were constructed in fall 2014.
 Prior to having dedicated training fields, the Union was practicing at a nearby municipal park called Chester Park or directly at Subaru Park.

 In 2016, the Philadelphia Union opened a 16,500 square foot training facility and offices built in the former machine shop of the Chester Waterside Station of the Philadelphia Electric Company.

 In February 2023, the club announced WSFS Bank Sportsplex, a new $55 million indoor-outdoor training facility scheduled to open in 2024.
 The 170,000 square foot complex includes a 100,000 square foot indoor facility featuring a FIFA-regulation indoor pitch, two artificial turf fields, a 20,000 square foot performance center, and will serve as the permanent home for the Philadelphia Union Academy and Philadelphia Union II.
 Located adjacent to Subaru Park, the facility represents one of the largest investments in a MLS training facility to date and will be used year-round for both professional and youth development.

+In July of 2025, the club officially opened WSFS Bank Sportsplex.
+Officially listed at 32 acres, the Sportsplex is expected to bring in more than 500,000 annual visitors and create a $90 million impact over the next decade.